wbhart/mpir/build.vc9/readme.txt

 =========

 There is a separate solution for the MPIR tests: mpir-tests.sln.
-In Visual Studio 2008 these are in the mpir-tests project folder.
-These tests should be run immediately after the DLL or static library under test has been built.
-Before running the tests it is necessary to build the add-test-lib project in the 'mpir tests' solution folder (note that the Win32/x64 and Debug/Release configuration built must match the intended test configuration).
+In Visual Studio 2008 these are in build.vc9 folder.
+These tests should be run immediately after the DLL or static library to be tested has been built.
+Before running the tests it is necessary to build the add-test-lib project (note that the Win32/x64 and Debug/Release configuration built must match the intended test configuration).

 The MPIR tests are all configured using the property file: